barichd/brailleorch/borframework.md

 <h2 id="settings">Chapter 3: Settings Dialog</h2>

 Ah, we come to the most detailed chapter, wholely dedicated to the most sophisticated part--Settings dialog!
 This is a multipage dialog, with several category pages dealing with almost all problems with braille music transcription.
-Settings in this dialog will apply globally to any imported Musicxml files.
+Settings in this dialog will apply globally to any newly imported Musicxml files, and also the current opened transcribed scores (we can also design to apply the changes with "reformat" process).
+The settings must be stored in both the BMML (individual preferences) and software .ini files (global preferences).

+All of the following pages shouldhave a "save as default" and a "reset" buttons, letting users manage pages separately.
+The "Reset all" will revert all settings to fa`ctory mode, and load/save presets buttons can make custom presets containing all settings for future use or sharing purpose.

 <h3 id="3-1">3.1 General Page</h3>